inbravo/travel/september-2019/README.md

 ---

 ##  Ghaziabad
-*	I have been planning for this trip ever since i got my new motorcycle
+*	I have been planning for this trip ever since i got my new motorcycle, 2 months back
 *	The on going hiccups in my job has delayed my plan.
 I had planned for early September in fact
 * 	Universe has decided everything for you and in my case, this is the chosen time for my trip to Spiti
 *	Now i don't need to prepare much for the rides, most of my gears are complete and need minimal preparation